The Complete Guide to Growing your Practice with Patient Case Studies

 Modern patients want to see the human aspect behind brands.
 Clinicians that aren’t afraid to share that information are doing themselves a huge favor toward creating trust that translates into conversions.

 A valuable tool for managing and implementing a physical therapy business plan is the In Touch EMR™ integrated software.
 It tracks and monitors multiple advertising efforts and campaigns, provides analytics and metrics, and offers an easy way to distribute newsletters.
 The software is capable of communicating with established patients and opt-ins in a variety of ways that fits patients’ busy, mobile lifestyles.

 A physical therapy practice should use case studies to answer questions, and make it a no-brainer for the patient to say ‘yes’ to physical therapy.
 Building trust through case studies results in increased trust and credibility that can be transitioned into more patient visits.

 For more information about In Touch EMR™ or to schedule a free demo, call (800)-421-8442.

-Learn How to Create and Use Case Studies at Ignition Orlando
+Learn How to Create and Use Case Studies at Private Practice Summit San Diego

-You now have the opportunity to join the ranks of the most successful and highest earning physical therapists on the planet when you attend the 2017 Referral Ignition Event on April 21, 22, 23 in Orlando, FL.
+You now have the opportunity to join the ranks of the most successful and highest earning physical therapists on the planet when you attend the 2017 Private Practice Summit Event on October 06, 07 and 08 in San Diego, CA.